mlhubber/mlmodels/movie-recommender/README.rst

 This pre-built model has used the R language to build a recommendation model to represent the knowledge discovered using a so-called Smart Adaptive Recommendations (SAR) algorithm.
 The knowledge representation is easy to understand.

-The **demo** applies the pre-built model to a demo data set with records from 10 users and shows the recommendation results for 2 users.

-The **print** will display a textual summary of the model and its build parameters.

-The **score** applies the pre-built model to a supplied data set and shows the recommendation results for 2 users.
+The computation time is of the order of seconds on the GPU based Azure Deep Learning Virtual Machine whilst it is hours on the CPU based Azure Data Science Virtual Machine.